 5. Super contributions

 Being self-employed means you don’t have to make super guarantee payments for yourself into a super fund – but it’s wise to think long term, especially when it comes to retirement, and make personal contributions to super.
-You may be able to claim a tax deduction if you choose to build up your super while you’re freelancing.
+Contributions you make to an eligible super fund may be tax deductible to you.
+Check the ATO Website for more information.

 Getting expert advice could save you money.
 It’s worth doing some research, including asking for recommendations, to find a local tax expert or accountant with the right skills to help you.